gitbls/sdm/Docs/Plugins.md

 #### Arguments

+* **graphics** &mdash; Supported values for the graphics keyword are `labwc`, `wayfire` and `X11`.

+    If `graphics` is set to `labwc` or `wayfire`, the corresponding software (labwc or wayfire) must already be installed. sdm will use raspi-config to appropriately configure lightdm as requested.

-* **graphics** &mdash; Supported values for the graphics keyword are `wayland` and `X11`.
-At the present time `wayland` does very little.
-If graphics is set to `X11`, the Core X11 packages (xserver-xorg, xserver-xorg-core, and xserver-common) are installed if not already installed.
+    If `graphics` is set to `X11`, the Core X11 packages (xserver-xorg, xserver-xorg-core, and xserver-common) are installed if not already installed.
 In the post-install phase, the plugin will look for a known Display Manager (lightdm, xdm, or wdm), and make appropriate adjustments (see below)

 * **nodmconsole** &mdash; If `graphics=X11`, `nodmconsole` directs sdm to NOT start the Display Manager on the console, if the Display Manager is lightdm, wdm, or xdm.
 * **videomode** &mdash; Specifies the string to add to the video= argument in cmdline.txt.
 See below for an example.

-wayland is the Default graphics subsystem on Bookworm with Desktop images, so `graphics=wayland` is ignored on those images.
-The plugin currently will not install wayland on a Bookworm Lite IMG.
-Wayland is not supported by sdm on releases prior to Bookworm.
+Currently, labwc is the Default graphics subsystem on Bookworm with Desktop images, so `graphics=labwc` is effectively redundant on those images.
+The plugin currently will not install labwc or wayfire on a Bookworm Lite IMG. labwc and wayfire are not supported by sdm on releases prior to Bookworm.

 If `graphics=X11` and the Display Manager is known, the graphics plugin makes a few adjustments.
 Specifically:
 * If LXDE is installed, the mouse will be set to left-handed if specified on the command line.
 This works for wayland as well.
 * For Display Managers lightdm, wdm, and xdm, sdm will cause the boot behavior you might specify to be delayed until after the First Boot.

+For `graphics=labwc` or `graphics=wayfire`, use the `labwc` or `lxde` plugin to perform specific configuration such as `lhmouse` and/or apply personalized configuration settings.

 The videomode argument takes a string of the form: 'HDMI-A-1:1024x768M@60D'. sdm will add video=HDMI-A-1:1024x768M@60D to /boot/firmware/cmdline.txt